Soundarya0/Soundarya0/README.md

 ## Hola,I`m Soundarya Kumari!!👋

 - 🌱 I’m currently learning on : Full Stack and ML
-- 👯 I’m looking to collaborate on : Web Tech and Any Tech Related
+- 👯 I’m looking to collaborate on : Web Tech
 - 🤔 I’m looking for help with : MERN Stack
 - 💬 Ask me about: Web Tech and AWS(Cloud)
 - 📫 How to reach me: [Twitter - @Soundarya_Says](https://twitter.com/Soundarya_Says)